-If you see suspicious or offensive persons in the building, please contact the Property Management Office immediately.
+If you see suspicious or offensive persons in the building, please contact the Property Management Office or the Security Office at 808.544.0177 immediately.
 If possible, make note of appearance, clothing, etc., to assist building security in locating them.

 Please be aware of strangers in your office areas and halls.
 Quite often a question such as “May I help you locate someone?” is enough to deter a potential thief.
-Suspicious encounters of this type should be reported to the Property Management Office immediately.
+Suspicious encounters of this type should be reported to the Property Management Office or the Security Office at 808.544.0177 immediately.

 For your own internal security and also for the security of the building, it is in your best interest to control the number of keys issued.
 Only people needing after hour access should be issued a key.

 The following is a list of general office security suggestions, which are offered to you as an aid in establishing your internal security procedures:

 - Restrict office keys to those who actually need them.

 - Keep complete, up-to-date records of the distribution of all office keys.

 - Have adequate procedures for collecting keys prior to termination of employees.